 - 1. To acquaint the students with the history of early Medieval India that laid the foundation of the Sultanate in India. - 2.
+To study the contribution of Vijayanagar and Bahamani kingdoms to Medieval Indian History. - 3.
 To examine the administrative, socio-economic and cultural aspects of Medieval India.